Division of Biology and Medicine

 Connecting to Brown and Beyond

-Paxson’s Building on Distinction was formulated with the express intent to unite expertise from across the University and its professional schools in solving problems that plague our society.
-The horizontally integrated research teams within BITS will do the same, and provide opportunities to connect the Division with experts in the:
+Building on Distinction was formulated with the express intent to unite expertise from across the University and its professional schools in solving problems that plague our society.
+The Division works closely with experts across the University: